manoflearning/icpc-team-2-3-5-8-14/README.md

 ## Misc

 - Inspired by The Korean Zombie,
-We have a routine of listening to [Zombie - The Cranberries](https://www.youtube.com/watch?v=6Ejga4kJUts) before practice or competition.
+We have a routine of listening to [The Cranberries - Zombie](https://www.youtube.com/watch?v=6Ejga4kJUts) before practice or competition.